Skip to main content

 2. Initialize the library

-Once the library is fetched, a global object TopiElements will be added to the window object.
-It’s time to initialize the library with your config:
+Once the library loads, it adds a global TopiElements object to window.
+Initialize the library with your config:

 const topi = new TopiElements({